microsoft/KC/papers/TIARA/README.md

 ## Model Training

-If you want to train your models, please see this section.
+If you want to train your own models, please see this section.

 ### 1. Train Schema Retriever